 Known as the City of Berlin until 1916, Kitchener Ontario has long been a thriving hub in South Western Ontario.
 With a population of over 240,000, Kitchener is a big-city full of excitement, while still holding on to its small-town charm.
 The city’s deep Germanic roots and history are most evident during the annual Kitchener-Waterloo Oktoberfest, the largest celebration of all things Bavarian outside of Germany.
 But it isn’t just been that keeps Kitchener thriving – it’s also known as Silicon Valley North.
 Which only makes sense that it is also home to two prestigious Canadian universities.

 Wilfrid Laurier University (commonly referred to as WLU or Laurier) is one of the 2 public universities in Waterloo.
-Laurier has a second campus in Brantford and offices in Kitchener, Toronto and Chongqing, China.
-Named in honour of Sir Wilfrid Laurier, the seventh Prime Minister of Canada, the university offers undergraduate and graduate programs in a variety of fields.
+Laurier has a second campus in Brantford and offices in Kitchener, Toronto, and Chongqing, China.
+Named in honor of Sir Wilfrid Laurier, the seventh Prime Minister of Canada, the university offers undergraduate and graduate programs in a variety of fields.
 With over 15,000 students, Laurier is a bustling hub within the Tri-City area.

 The University of Waterloo (commonly referred to as Waterloo, UW, or UWaterloo) is the other main public research university in Waterloo.
 The main campus is adjacent to Uptown Waterloo and Waterloo Park in downtown Waterloo.
 The University of Waterloo has 40,000 full and part-time students cumulatively between undergraduate and graduate programs – making it one of the largest universities in Canada.